ZerothAngel/zPermissions/README.md

 *   Players and groups can be assigned chat prefixes and suffixes.
 A Vault-compatible chat-formatting plugin is still required.

+*   API. zPermissions offers a comprehensive *read-only* API that other plugins can use.
+(Though I would recommend coding against [Vault](http://dev.bukkit.org/server-mods/vault/) instead.)

+*   Metadata support.
+Players and groups may have arbitrary metadata associated with them.
+Metadata values may be strings, integers, reals (floating point), and booleans.
+Metadata may be queried via the native API or Vault Chat API.

 *   With the advent of Superperms/Bukkit permissions, the recommended way of testing group membership is by using permissions. zPermissions can automatically set a permission based on the group's name for each group.
 By default, this configurable permission is `group.<groupname>` (compatible out-of-the-box with WorldEdit and WorldGuard!).

 *   The default group (the group assigned to players who have not been explicitly placed into any groups) is named `default`.
 This may be changed.